Clinical Applications of Yoga Therapy for Integrated Care

 Participants learn how nervous system dysregulation, inflammation, and altered brain function contribute to depressive symptoms, and how carefully paced movement, breathwork, chanting, and meditation may support engagement, reduced inflammation, and functional momentum.
 Instruction prioritizes ethical scope, contraindication recognition, and integration with existing treatment plans rather than replacement of clinical care.

-3 hours
+3 CEC

 This course introduces EMDR-trained clinicians to scope-appropriate ways yoga therapy-informed somatic and breath-based practices may support preparation, regulation, and stabilization within EMDR-informed care.
 Emphasis is placed on adjunctive use during early phases of treatment, particularly when clients experience difficulty tolerating activation or early distress.

-Integrating Yoga Therapy Techniques in EMDR Part 2: Meditation
+Integrating Yoga Therapy Techniques in EMDR: Meditation

-3 hours
+3 CEC

 Participants learn when meditation may be helpful, when it may be contraindicated, and how to introduce practices that support cognitive defusion (thought awareness with detachment) and nervous system stability without intensifying dissociation or overwhelm.
 Application remains adjunctive and scope-appropriate, supporting EMDR rather than modifying or replacing it.